 New Attractions Double as Venues

-In September, the much-anticipated Academy Museum of Motion Pictures will finally open its doors.
-The venue will house movie history and boasts 50,000 square feet of gallery space, two theaters, dynamic indoor/outdoor event spaces and a spectacular rooftop with views of the Hollywood Hills.
-In 2022, Exposition Park--which is already home to the California Science Center, Banc of California Stadium and the recently-renovated Los Angeles Memorial Coliseum--will get a new addition in the George Lucas Museum of Narrative Art.
+In late September, the much-anticipated Academy Museum of Motion Pictures finally opened its doors to much fanfare.
+The venue houses movie history and boasts 50,000 square feet of gallery space, two theaters, dynamic indoor/outdoor event spaces and a spectacular rooftop with views of the Hollywood Hills.
+In 2023, Exposition Park--which is already home to the California Science Center, Banc of California Stadium and the recently-renovated Los Angeles Memorial Coliseum--will get a new addition in the George Lucas Museum of Narrative Art.
 The large gallery will be complemented by two theaters, event space and an 11-acre park surrounding it.

 LAX People Mover and Metro Expansion